emontzkajnl/livability/wp-content/plugins/styles-and-layouts-for-gravity-forms/readme.txt

-=== Styles & Layouts for Gravity Forms - Best Gravity Forms Styler, Designer ===
+=== Gravity Booster - Styles & Layouts for Gravity Forms - Best Gravity Forms Styler, Designer ===
 Contributors: wpmonks
 Donate link: https://www.paypal.me/wpmonks
-Tags: Gravity Forms CSS, gravity forms themes, gravity forms styler, Gravity Forms Design, Gravity Forms Multi Column Layouts, Gravity Forms Material Design, Gravity Forms Tooltips
+Tags: Gravity Forms CSS, gravity forms themes, gravity forms styler, Gravity Forms Design, Gravity Forms Material Design, Gravity Forms Tooltips
 Requires at least: 4.0
-Tested up to: 6.2
+Tested up to: 6.5
-Stable tag: 4.3.11
+Stable tag: 5.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Styles and Layouts for Gravity Forms plugin lets you design and style Gravity Forms without CSS coding.
+Gravity Booster - Styles and Layouts for Gravity Forms plugin lets you design and style Gravity Forms without CSS coding.
+You can also use it for adding material, checkbox & radio styler, bootstrap, theme pack

 == Description ==

-**Styles and Layouts for Gravity Forms lets you create beautiful designs for Gravity forms.** It uses WordPress Customizer for providing styling options with easy to use controls.
+**Introducing Gravity Booster formerly Styles and Layouts for Gravity Forms.
+It  you lets you create beautiful designs for Gravity forms.** It provides you and easy to use interface for designing forms that works with all themes and builders.
+It is compatible with Divi, Elmentor, Visual composer, Thrive Architect Beaver Builder, Astra, GeneratePress, Oxygen Builder, Avada theme, OceanWP theme, Genesis Framework, The7, Salient and more.
 The design changes you make with this Gravity Forms Styler plugin are instantaneously visible so, you can see how the form looks in real time.

 [youtube https://www.youtube.com/watch?v=bkiBdaxIPjY]